rcdickerson/orhle/README.md

 ### Running a Single Benchmark

-The Docker image accepts a `.imp` file to verify.
+You can run ORHLE with `docker run`, providing a `.imp` file to verify.
 (This file format is described in more detail below.)
-Benchmarks evaluated in the paper are located in the `experiments` directory.
-To run, e.g., the average salaries benchmark in the delimited release benchmarks:
+Benchmark `.imp` files evaluated in the paper are located in the `experiments` directory.
+To run, e.g., the average salaries delimited release benchmark, execute:

 ```bash
 # docker run \